Spot Trading vs Perpetual Futures Trading: What Every Crypto Exchange Founder Needs to Know

 Spot vs Perpetual Futures: A Decision Framework for CTOs & Founders

-You must understand your target audience and trading segments first.
+Before choosing perpetual vs spot trading, you must understand your target audience and trading segments first.
 Retail traders often prefer spot trading for its simplicity.
 Professional and institutional traders gravitate toward perpetual futures for leverage and hedging.

 You need to assess your liquidity requirements carefully.
 Derivatives markets demand substantially deeper order books than spot trading.